Google Pixel Watch Rumours: What we know about Angelfish, Swordfish and Android Wear 2.0

 As we mentioned earlier, Blass and Android Police both expect the Google Pixel Watch to run on Google’s upcoming Android Wear 2.0.
 The original Android Wear software launched way back in March 2014, but the smartwatch market has come a long way since then.

 At Google I/O 2016, Google announced Android Wear 2.0, introducing new features such as standalone apps, handwriting recognition, a keyboard, a dark background for OLED watch displays (to save battery) and a new circular UI.
 The software is only available in preview right now, and only supports a handful of watches.
-It’s expected that the full version will go live to consumers next year.
+It’s expected that the full version will go live to consumers this year.

 According to Android Police, the Angelfish smartwatch will support standalone apps (courtesy of Android Wear 2.0) i.e. it won’t need a nearby smartphone to provide processing power for software, unlike the original iteration of the Apple Watch.
 It’s not clear whether the Swordfish smartwatch will be similarly capable.

-Note: (Update: 12 January 2017): An e-mail sent by Google to developers may offer clues as to the Google Pixel Watch release date.
-Read on to find out more.